 Welcome!
 My name is Jenny Lindley and I have spent the past five years growing small businesses.
-In the past couple years, I have also begun to enjoy working with schools.
+In the past couple years, I have also begun to enjoy working with schools and want to move into equestrian sites.
 I love to design and program websites!
-The look on a client's face when I have designed not only what they want but more than they had envisioned is the greatest reward.
+My clients love the work I do for them and the support I give them.

 I worked for small companies for almost 20 years before I began my own business.
 I appreciate and respect the difficulties small business owners face.
-Running your business or institution is challenging; a strong, relevant website is a necessity.
+Running your business or institution is challenging and your website is often the first thing potential customers may see.
+If it does not look professional, than neither does your company

 When you are regularly interacting with the general public, a whole new set of challenges arise.
 My job is to stop the phone from ringing with questions that should be found on your website!
 You have too many other things to accomplish.
-I am able to help through not only dedication and experience but also a true love for what I do.
-I never planned to grow so fast, but I enjoy every client.
-I am just lucky that they happened to ask for my help.
+So far I have never looked for work.
+I have only grown through work of mouth.

 Unlike many website designers and programmers, I am trained in business.
-My degree is from the McIntire School of Commerce at the University of Virginia, one of the top two business schools in the country.
-When I look at your business, I consider the demographics and psychographics of your clients as well as the competition you face.
+My degree is from the McIntire School of Commerce at the University of Virginia.
+My focus was marketing and advertising.
+Therefore, when I design your site, I keep your competition and the demographics of your clients in mind; not just what might look pretty.

 Pine Lake Preparatory is a Charter School in Mooresville, NC and my newest project.
 I am thrilled they tracked me down, and we completed this project in four weeks.
 The leadership team is amazing, and I continue to enjoy working with them.